 Cranberry Orange Banana Bread Ingredients:

-- 1/3 cup canola oil (or any mild-flavored cooking oil)
+1/3 cup avocado oil (or any mild-flavored cooking oil)

 Orange Glaze Ingredients:

 To Make The Bread:

 Preheat oven to 325°F (165°C).
 Grease a 9 x 5-inch bread pan with cooking spray, or line it with parchment paper, and set aside.